SkyAPMTest/Agent-Benchmarks/README.md

 ## Baseline
 The baseline is running the benchmarks **without** skywalking agent.
 And provide these:
 * CPU: Percent of the running machine, we prefer to do this in physical machine.
-* TPS: Transaction per secondes.
+* TPS: Transaction per second.
 * Response Time.
 Unit: millisecond

 ## Running with agent